 Submitted for your approval: a garden that exists between the spheres, where the great masters of chess walk among eternal positions.
-In this garden, two men are about to discover that power is not the same as reliability, and that the most dangerous teacher is not one who is wrong, but one whose reasoning cannot be penetrated.
-Their names: Mikhail Tal, the magician from Riga, who sees combinations where others see only chaos; and Jeremy Silman, the teacher who built his reputation on translating the incomprehensible into principles ordinary players could use.
+In this garden, two men are about to discover that power is not the same as reliability, and that the most dangerous teacher is not one who is wrong, but one whose reasoning is opaque.
+Their names: Aron Nimzowitsch, the master of hypermodern, positional chess; and Jeremy Silman, the teacher who built his reputation on translating positional chess into frameworks ordinary players could use.
 Both men have spent their lives making chess understandable.
-Today they'll meet something that resists all understanding—not because it's weak, but because its mind is sealed.
+Today they'll meet something that resists all understanding—not because it's weak, but because it won't explain itself.
 Location: that strange territory we call... the Twilight Zone.

 Morning in the Garden.
-Mikhail Tal and Jeremy Silman approach a stone table where a gnome sits studying a chessboard.
-He wears a pointed red cap and has a long white beard that reaches his belt.
-His boots are leather, well-worn from walking through forests that existed before the invention of chess.
-The masters call him Eldar, though whether that is his true name or simply what he has always been called, no one remembers.
+Aron Nimzowitsch and Jeremy Silman approach a stone table where a gnome sits studying a chessboard.
+He wears a pointed red cap and has a long white beard.
+The masters call him Eldar.

 Silman stops a few paces away.
 There's tension in his posture.

 "Eldar," he says, his voice carrying the patient frustration of a teacher who's hit a wall, "yesterday you told me this position was winning for White.
-You showed me a plan—reroute the knight from d2 to f5 via e4, swing the rook from a1 to g3, tuck the king on h2.
+You showed me a plan—knight from d2 to f5 via e4, swing the rook from a1 to g3, tuck the king on h2.
 Twenty quiet moves.
-I asked you the obvious questions: which pieces are better placed than their counterparts?
-What imbalances favor us?
-What's our strategic goal?
-You never explained the logic.
-When I played it last night, my opponent castled queenside instead of kingside, and suddenly nothing made sense.
+So I asked the obvious questions.
+What are we getting?
+Better piece placement?
+Control of what squares?
+Which imbalances favor us here?
+You never answered.
+When I played it last night my opponent castled queenside instead of kingside and suddenly nothing worked.
 I lost by move thirty-five."

 Eldar looks up.
 His expression doesn't change.
 "Then you failed to understand the plan."